Yokohama's Lovely Baba Brook

 Sometimes you start the day with a shrug!
 Ostentatious landmark buildings perched on banks of fast flowing traffics may seem unexciting and almost colorless.
-A desire for going somewhere which will be only yours when you are there.
+A desire to go somewhere which will be only yours when you are there.
 Walking in ordinary streets that are not bathed in history.
 Gazing at buildings even if not lavishly gilded.
 Regular sights which do not cast a reflection on some voluptuously curved bay water.
 You might want to try to see contemporary neighborhoods which reflect Japanese lifestyle.

 Baba Brook is a cryptic stream which crisscrosses a low-rise residential area in Tsurumi-ku.
 Walking along the Baba Brook manifests a rarely seen side of Japan.
 It represents a fraction of original Japanese everyday life.
 The tranquil creek begins at a point where a Koban is located and it ends in a laidback cistern near which a ubiquitous Daiso pops up.
 The picturesque path stretching between the brook and the tree line offers some gentle scent of tatami seeping from the Japanese houses.
 The stream is frequently forded by small wood bridges.